microsoft/onnxruntime/docs/tutorials/csharp/bert-nlp-csharp-console-app.md

 ## Understanding the model in Python
 When taking a prebuilt model and operationalizing it, its useful to take a moment and understand the models pre and post processing, and the input/output shapes and labels.
 Many models have sample code provided in Python.
 We will be inferencing our model with C# but first lets test it and see how its done in Python.
 This will help us with our C# logic in the next step.

 - The code to test out the model is provided [in this tutorial](https://onnxruntime.ai/docs/tutorials/azureml.html).
 Check out the source for testing and inferencing this model in Python.
-Below a sample `input` sentence and sample `output` from running the model.
+Below is a sample `input` sentence and a sample `output` from running the model.

 - Sample `input`